The Most Authentic Total War Games19 Nov 2019 2

 Total War: Shogun 2

-Shogun 2 is unique among Total War’s newer entries, as it was the last entry in the franchise to feature all factions as even entities.
+Shogun 2 is unique among Total War’s modern entries, as it was the last entry in the franchise to feature all factions as even entities.
 Sure, you have better bonuses or starting positions, but all clans feature roughly the same unit roster and buildings that allow every player to eventually be on equal footing with anyone but the shogunate.

 While every Total War title is accused of catering to Hollywoodian portrayals and expectations , Shogun II is actually the worst offender in this category.
 Black-clad ninjas, full sized battalions of katana units or cavalry, and speared Yari Ashigaru fighting in perfectly rectangular formations are a few of the many, many liberties the game takes that stripes the period from its historical particularities and dilutes it into easily understandable formulas.